Brightwater Creek

-Brightwater Creek is a river in south central Saskatchewan, Canada.
+Brightwater Creek is a river in south central part of Saskatchewan, Canada.
 It is a tributary of the South Saskatchewan River in a region called the Prairie Pothole Region of North America, which extends throughout three Canadian provinces and five U.S. states.
 It is also within Palliser's Triangle and the Great Plains ecoregion.
+Along the river's course there is a dam and reservoir and a regional park.
+There are no communities along its course.